Kris: Origin

-However, Raffles' (1817) study of the Candi Sukuh states that the kris recognized today came into existence around 1361 CE in the kingdom of Majapahit, East Java.
+However, Sir Stamford Raffles' (1817) study of the Candi Sukuh states that the kris recognized today came into existence around 1361 CE in the kingdom of Majapahit, East Java.
 The scene in bas relief of Sukuh Temple in Central Java, dated from the 15th century Majapahit era, shows the workshop of a Javanese keris blacksmith.
 The scene depicted Bhima as the blacksmith on the left forging the metal, Ganesha in the center, and Arjuna on the right operating the piston bellows to blow air into the furnace.
 The wall behind the blacksmith displays various items manufactured in the forge, including kris.
 These representations of the kris in the Candi Sukuh established the fact that by the year 1437, the kris had already gained an important place within Javanese culture.